On the origin of the weak equivalence principle in a theory of emergent quantum mechanics: Lower bound for the energy level of the matter Hamiltonian

 and

 This implies that in order to have the metastable equilibrium point at the instant $t=(2n+1)T$, in addition with the matter Hamiltonian \eqref{matterhamiltonian}, an additional piece of dynamical variables whose described by the Hamiltonian $\widehat{H}_{Lipschitz,t}$ is needed.
-On the other hand, if we assume that the matter Hamiltonian \eqref{matterhamiltonian} must be positive definite when acting on physical states, then the $1$-Lipschitz Hamiltonian should have negative eigenvalues only.
-Hence for Hamilton-Randers models the positiveness of the matter Hamiltonian is extended to all $t\in [0,(2n+1)T]$.
+On the other hand, if we assume that the matter Hamiltonian \eqref{matterhamiltonian} is positive definite when acting on physical states (weakly positive), then the $1$-Lipschitz Hamiltonian should be negative when acting on physical states.
+Hence for Hamilton-Randers dynamical models the positiveness of the matter Hamiltonian is extended to all $t\in [0,(2n+1)T]$.
 This implies the consistency of the positiveness of the energy level for the quantum Hamiltonian for matter \eqref{matterhamiltonian} in the whole process of the $U_t$-evolution.
 On the other hand, $\widehat{H}_{Lipschitz,t}$ is related with the classical gravitational interaction.

-We can reverse this argument.
-If $\widehat{H}_{Lipschitz,t}$ is negative definite, then $\widehat{H}_{matter,t}$ must be positive definite.
+One can reverse this argument.
+If $\widehat{H}_{Lipschitz,t}$ is weakly negative definite, then $\widehat{H}_{matter,t}$ must be weakly positive definite.
 This property is related with the analogous property of gravitational interaction, as we discuss below.